-This program prepares individuals, under supervision of physicians and other health care professionals, to draw blood samples from patients using a variety of intrusive procedures.
-Instruction includes basic vascular anatomy and physiology, blood physiology, skin puncture techniques, veni-puncture, venous specimen collection and handling, safety and sanitation procedures, and applicable standards and regulations.
+This program prepares individuals, under supervision of physicians and other healthcare professionals, to draw blood samples from patients using a variety of invasive procedures.
+Instruction includes basic vascular anatomy and physiology, blood physiology, skin and venipuncture techniques, specimen collection and handling, safety and sanitation procedures, and applicable standards and regulations.
 Upon successful completion of this 13 credit-hour program, individuals will earn a certificate of proficiency.
+At completion of this program each student will be required to take the National Healthcareer Association's (NHA) Certified Phlebotomy Technician (CPT) exam as a Third Party Assessment for this program.